PurpleKingdomGames/indigo-docs/examples/ui/label/README.md

-# UI Components: Button
+# UI Components: Label

-This example shows how to set up a lone `Button` using Indigo's general UI system.
+This example shows how to set up a `Label` using Indigo's general UI system.

 ## A word on appearance